 With industry concerns growing that the arms export control system is hurting business and hampering cooperation with foreign partners, advocates of reform are coalescing around plans for a renewed push to change.
 The question now is, how far can they go?
 Under current law, export controls are delegated to the State Dept., whose Office of Defense Trade Controls is responsible for processing export licenses.
 With the end of the Cold War, industry and government officials alike felt there ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Industry, Government Make Renewed PushTo Change U.S. Export Control Regime".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Industry, Government Make Renewed PushTo Change U.S. Export Control Regime".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.